-Refer to the TFTP and FTP over WAN Management Limitations section to read about configurations that disallow TFTP and FTP over WAN.
+Refer to Section 25.2.5 on page 209 to read about configurations that disallow TFTP and FTP over WAN.

 25.4.5 TFTP File Upload

 The Prestige also supports the uploading of firmware files using TFTP (Trivial File Transfer Protocol) over LAN.
 Although TFTP should work over WAN as well, it is not recommended.